bravooscarromeo/simple-lora-trainer/README.md

 Usage -
 ###
 1) Create a project within the app
-2) Add photos to path/to/simple-lora-trainer/projects/<projectname>/dataset/ path defaults here in UI but if you prefer a subfolder within just add it to default path
+2) Add photos to path/to/simple-lora-trainer/projects/*projectname*/dataset/ path defaults here in UI but if you prefer a subfolder within just add it to default path within UI
 3) Generate captions within dataset prep (Top left corner)
 4) Configure settings
 5) Click Train